HzaCode/DP2_BeginnersGuide/docs/source/Jexter Configuration：Extracting the Category in 'category_step'.md

 **Description:**
 Within the DP2 system, `category_step` serves as a crucial step for extracting category information from web pages.
-In this tutorial, we will detail how to extract category links from HTML pages using Jextor.
-We will demonstrate the use of Jextor configuration through three examples, each targeting a specific HTML structure and extraction requirement.
-This will help you understand how to write and apply Jextor configurations according to your specific situations.
+In this tutorial, we will detail how to extract category links from HTML pages using Jexter.
+We will demonstrate the use of Jexter configuration through three examples, each targeting a specific HTML structure and extraction requirement.
+This will help you understand how to write and apply Jexter configurations according to your specific situations.

 ### Example 1: Extracting Elements with a Specific Class Name